Fmstrat/kali-profiles/README.md

 ```
 Enter password for encryption:
 ```
-The Vault share could be included in cloud storage (I recommend [NextCloud](https://nextcloud.com/)) since it is encrypted.
+The Vault share could be included in cloud storage since it is encrypted.
 This is where profiles (copies of the user folder) will be stored.

 After this, the script will:
 - Set up an `/etc/rc.local` that forces profile selection at boot